Problem2Value/p2v-blog/content/articles/remote-work-in-europe.md

 Distributed work relies more on written, versioned, English documentation to enable asynchronous work.
 This documentation has the added benefit of providing a transparent record what work was done, when and by whom.
 A transparent document trail also shows what information was available at the time of a decision, reducing any bias in retrospectives.

-## Conclusion
+## What's next?

 These are obviously many other aspects to consider.
-However, one thing is very clear: copying how things have always been done needs to change for an effective distributed workplace.
+However, one thing is very clear: copying how things have always been done really needs to change for an effective distributed workplace.